Antonio-JP/dd_functions/docs/source/index.rst

 DD-finite functions on Sage
 =============================

-This is the main page for the documentation of the pagkage :module:`dd_functions`.
+This is the main page for the documentation of the pagkage :mod:`dd_functions`.

 To use this module, you need to import it::